School Sport and Recreation Facility Upgrade Program Guidelines 2019-20

 Applications for this grant are closed.
 Applicants will be notified of the outcome of their application in May 2020.

 Learn about the School Sport and Recreation Facility Upgrade Program:

 - Conditions of funding

 - Essential supporting documentation

 - Assessment of applications

-The School Sport and Recreation Facility Upgrade Program is funded by Brisbane City Council and Education Queensland.
+The School Sport and Recreation Facility Upgrade Program is funded by Brisbane City Council and Department of Education Queensland.
 The Program provides financial assistance to Brisbane State Schools to fund the upgrade of existing school sport and recreation facilities in order to increase school and community use of these facilities.

 The school must contribute a minimum of 20% of the costs toward the project.
 A grant of $5000 minimum and $30,000 maximum will be awarded to successful applicants.
 Funding is exclusive of GST.